 Final funding for the estuary projects must still be approved by congress, but Governor Inslee was optimistic that the funds would be forthcoming.
 “Once you have laid the keel of the ship, the ship tends to get built,” he said.

-A story in Geekwire mentions that Center for Urban Waters engineers are among the first to receive a University of Washington Amazon Catalyst Grant.
+Center for Urban Waters engineers are among the first to receive a University of Washington Amazon Catalyst Grant.
 Dr. Andy James (also a member of the Puget Sound Institute) and Alex Gipe received $50,000 from Amazon to improve a process to remove phosphorous from stormwater pollution.
 Phosphorous can cause increased algal growth in lakes and ponds which in turn can poison fish and other species.

 The Center for Urban Waters is the Puget Sound Institute parent organization and is affiliated with the University of Washington Tacoma.